Our self-relationship shapes how we choose, adapt, and live — even when we’re not aware of it.

 This is the moment the relationship either deepens — or fractures.

-They form when staying connected to others mattered more than staying connected to ourselves.
+They form when staying connected to others mattered more — or felt safer — than staying connected to ourselves.
+Over time, the adaptation becomes the identity.
+The override becomes the default.

 Why Awareness Alone Doesn’t Change the Pattern